-Amendments have been proposed to require targets to be set on several important matters such as water quality, soil quality, tree planting and plastic pollution.
+Amendments have been proposed to require targets to be set on important matters such as public access to and enjoyment of the natural environment, water quality. soil quality, tree planting, light pollution and plastic pollution.

 We urge the government to address the clear desire for stronger action on environmental improvement through the target development process that this bill will establish.
 This must be done holistically and transparently with early and effective stakeholder engagement.
 The government should publish a timetable and plan for how it intends to progress targets not included in the first tranche expected to be published for consultation in early 2022.